api3dao/old-api3-docs/docs/pre-alpha/README.md

 <TocHeader />
 [[TOC]]

 **API3** ([https://api3.org](https://api3.org)) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
-It is governed by a Decentralized Autonomous Organization (DAO), namely the **API3 DAO**.
+It is governed by a _decentralized autonomous organization_ (DAO), namely the **API3 DAO**.
 Therefore, its code is open source and its operations are transparent.

 ## Thesis Statement